 So where do we draw the line between a ‘healthy’ ego and an ‘unhealthy’ one?
 How do we keep self-confidence from turning into self-pride?
 I don’t assume to know all the answers, but I would like to take a guess and say that the key is humility.
 But what is humility, really?
 Is it shyly looking away when someone gives you a compliment?
 Is it outwardly downplaying your achievements and success so that people don’t think you’re too proud of yourself, while inwardly, you really are?

-I once knew a woman who would often reflect on particular situations she had found herself in, where she was in a position to exert her ‘power’ or ‘status’, but had chosen not to, and she would say about it: “…and I was so humble.”
+I once knew a man who would often reflect on particular situations he had found himself in, where he was in a position to exert his ‘power’ or ‘status’, but had chosen not to, and he would say about it: “…and I was so humble.”
 Uhm, excuse me?
 Do you attempt to proclaim your own humility?

 C.S.
 Lewis once said:

-So, it is not enough to only act humble, we have to live it, too.
+So, it is not enough to only act humble, we have to be it, too.

 -Imam Abul Qasim al-Qushayri